wp-plugins/feedweb/Readme.txt

 A: No, at this time a widget needs to be added to each post manually.

 = Q: Do I have to place the Feeder in the sidebar? =
-A: No the Feeder can also be placed via the shortcode in other areas of the blog, such as at the end of a post.
+A: No, the Feeder can also be placed via the shortcode in other areas of the blog, such as at the end of a post.

 = Q: Can I add posts to the Feeder without the rating widgets? =
 A: No, at this time in order to add a post to the Feeder, it must have a rating widget.

+= Q: What are the general guidelines regarding languages and channels in the Readers Community? =
+1. The language specified for the post must be the actual language of the post’s content.
+2. For English-language posts, an appropriate channel should be chosen.
+3. A post may be featured in only 1 channel.

+= Q: Does every submitted post have to include an image? =
+A: A post submitted to the Readers Community must have an image.
+Image should follow the censorship guidelines of Feedweb.

+= Q: Do I have to use a different image for each post? =
+A: Images may not be reused within 2 weeks of posting.

+= Q: Can I use any name as author? =
+A: You may use a “normal” name (John Smith, etc.).
+Names like “admin”, “owner”, “author”, “editor“, "publisher" and similar or their derivatives are not allowed.

-= Q: Can a post be featured in more than 1 channel in the Readers Community? =
+= Q:  Can every type of censored post be published in the Readers Community? =
-A: No, you need to select the most fitting channel.
+A: Only posts with “G” or “PG” censorship are allowed.

+= Q: Do I have to ask a yes/no question? =
+A: Asking questions is optional.
+If you choose to ask a question, it must be binary (yes/no).
+Common questions that cannot be answered as "Yes", "No", or “Don’t Know/Can't Say” are not allowed.

 == Changelog ==